otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/01-introduction-to-unity-scripting.md

 Save the script and return to the Unity editor.
 Open the **Windmill** prefab editor again.
 You should see in the **inspector tab** the Rotate component now has a **Rotation Speed** field with 3 adjustable values: x, y and z.
 Change the y value to something like 120 and exit the prefab editor.

 Play the scene, and the wheel should be spinning faster than before.
 You can change the values in the editor in real-time while the game is playing to see the effect. **NOTE: any values you change while playing the scene will be reset when you stop the game.**

+If you want to save the values changed during play, right-click on the component and select **Copy Component**.
+Stop the play, right-click on the component again and select **Paste Component Values**.
+If you've done this to a single instance and want to apply it to **all** the instances of this Game Object, select **Overrides > Apply All** on the Prefab, and it will change the values of all the instances in the game.